Surgery at Northern Health

 A surgical specialty that focuses on the repair, restoration or improvement of conditions or injuries to the skin and external features.

-Learn more: Canadian Society of Plastic Surgeon
+Learn more: Canadian Society of Plastic Surgeons

 A surgical specialty that deals with problems affecting the urinary tract including kidneys, bladder, and prostate.